erelisvanagelis/Web_Service_Final_Project/README.md

 # Web_Service_Final_Project
 FlightPlannerAPI
 FlightPlannerAPI is an API designed to help customers search cheapest flights around the world.
+Customers can register in the system save their recentlly searched flight template.

 #Getting Started
 Software used for the project.